assamite/creamas/docs/source/using_gp.rst

 ===========================================

-Creamas offers some ready made objects to start producing images using genetic programming (GP), which can be found from :py:mod:`creamas.domains.image.gp` package.
-They are coupled with image evaluation features from :py:mod:`creamas.domains.image.features` module.
-The existing GP functionality is based on `DEAP library <https://deap.readthedocs.io/en/master/>`_.
+Creamas offers some ready made objects to start producing images using genetic programming (GP), which can be found from :py:mod:`~creamas.domains.image.gp` package.
+They are coupled with image evaluation features from :py:mod:`~creamas.domains.image.features` module.
+The functionality is based on `DEAP library <https://deap.readthedocs.io/en/master/>`_.

-Below is a simple example of creating images using :class:`creamas.domains.image.gp.generator.GPImageGenerator`.
+Below is a simple example of creating images using :class:`~creamas.domains.image.gp.generator.GPImageGenerator`.

 .. code-block:: python